M64GitHub/zig64/README.md

 - **Flexibility**: Supports all 6502 addressing modes and operand types, with optional second operands (e.g., for indexed modes), making it a versatile bridge between emulation and development.

 ## API Reference

 ### C64
-The main emulator struct, combining CPU, memory, VIC, and SID for a complete C64 system.
+The main emulator struct, combining CPU, memory, VIC, and SID for a complete C64 system, with advanced SID tracing capabilities.

 - **Fields**:
   ```zig